ephemeraHQ/xmtp-inbox-web/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior can be reported to the community moderators responsible for enforcement at [conduct@xmtp.org](mailto:conduct@xmtp.org).
+Instances of abusive, harassing, or otherwise unacceptable behavior can be reported to the community moderators responsible for enforcement.
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 All community moderators are obligated to respect the privacy and security of the reporter of any incident.

 Community moderators who do not follow or enforce the code of conduct in good faith may face temporary or permanent repercussions as determined by other community moderators.

 ## Attribution

-The XMTP code of conduct is adapted from the Contributor Covenant, [version 2.1](https://www.contributor-covenant.org/version/2/1/code_of_conduct.html) and [version 1.4](https://www.contributor-covenant.org/version/1/4/code-of-conduct.html).
+The Aurora code of conduct is adapted from the [XMTP Code of Conduct](https://github.com/ephemeraHQ/xmtp-inbox-web/blob/dev/CODE_OF_CONDUCT.md) which was further adapted from the Contributor Covenant, [version 2.1](https://www.contributor-covenant.org/version/2/1/code_of_conduct.html) and [version 1.4](https://www.contributor-covenant.org/version/1/4/code-of-conduct.html).